 A disability is any physical or mental impairment that substantially limits one or more major life activities.
 A person is considered to be a person with a disability if he/she has the disability, has a record of the disability, or is regarded as having the disability.

-Under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973, qualified persons with disabilities are entitled to reasonable accommodations to achieve non-discriminatory access to programs, services, and activities at the Journalism School.
+Under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973, qualified persons with disabilities are entitled to reasonable accommodations to achieve non-discriminatory access to programs, services, and activities at the Craig Newmark Graduate School of Journalism at the City University of New York.
 Some examples of covered disabilities are visual and hearing impairments, mobility impairments, impairment of hand function, and such “hidden” disabilities as AIDS/HIV, learning disabilities, ADD and ADHD, heart conditions, chronic fatigue syndrome, and being in recovery from substance abuse.

 To request accommodation, please complete the Disability-Survey and return it to the Office of Student Services.